polazarus/rust/src/doc/reference.md

 otherwise appear as [unary operators](#unary-operator-expressions), [binary operators](#binary-operator-expressions), or [keywords](#keywords).

-### Lifetimes
+### Lifetime identifiers

 ```{.ebnf .gram}
 lifetime : '\x27' ident ;
 ```
-A lifetime token is an identifier prefixed with a single quote.
+A lifetime identifier is an identifier prefixed with a single quote.

 ## Paths